-Many Android: Netrunner tournaments use double elimination after a cut is made for the top 4, 8, or 16 players.
-Double elimination rounds each consist of a single game between opponents, with one playing the Runner, and the other playing the Corporation.
+Many Android: Netrunner tournaments use double elimination rounds, which consist of a single game between opponents, with one playing the Runner, and the other playing the Corporation.
 In double elimination rounds, a player is eliminated once they have lost two rounds.
-When one player remains, he or she is declared the winner of the tournament.
-All double elimination rounds are 40 minutes long except for the finals.
-All games between the two finalists are untimed.
+Elimination rounds are usually used after a progression cut to the top 4, 8, 16, or 32 players and continue until only one player remains and is named the winner.

 A double-elimination bracket is divided into an upper bracket and a lower bracket.
 When a player wins a game in the upper bracket, he or she advances in that bracket and the loser moves into the lower bracket at a designated spot.
 Each time a player loses his or her second game during double elimination rounds, that player is eliminated.
-Please refer to the double-elimination bracket included at the end of this document or the brackets available on the Android: Netrunner page of our website.
+Please refer to the double-elimination brackets available on the Android: Netrunner page of our website.